-Director of Studies: Catriona Mackay
+Director of Studies: Dr Alan Priest

 The course will provide you with a strong knowledge base and the expertise to practise as a humanistic counsellor.
 It is designed to equip students with a set of relational competencies which have application across the ever- broadening range of settings with which counselling is being practised.
 The course includes counselling theory, skills training, personal development, and practical experience of working with clients.
 Upon graduation you will receive a BSc (Hons) in Humanistic Counselling awarded by Middlesex University.

 All teaching takes place on a Tuesday from 11.00 a.m. to 6.30 p.m.
 There are 26 taught days in year one and two and 11 in year three.

 The Humanistic tradition is underpinned by the philosophies of existentialism and phenomenology.
 Humanistic theories emerged in America in the 1950s as a means of offering an alternative perspective to Psychoanalysis and Behaviourism.
 Humanistic practitioners believe in the dignity of every human being.
 They acknowledge a person's responsibility for their actions and for their failure to act.
 They work from the premise that we have within ourselves a tendency for a movement towards growth and healing which is supported by the presence or absence of certain environmental factors.